frtib/tsp-redesign/pages/covid-19/rmd-changes.md

 Answer: The temporary waiver of RMDs does not stop installment payments you have elected to take, even if you only chose to take them to meet your RMD.
 If you want to stop receiving payments, you must log in to [My Account]({{ site.myaccount }}) on tsp.gov and select Withdrawals and Changes to Installment Payments.

 **Q. I chose to receive installment payments based on life expectancy so that I could withdraw exactly my RMD amount each year.
-With the waiver of 2020 RMDs, can I suspend these payments temporarily and then resume them next year?**
+With the waiver of 2020 RMDs, can I stop these payments temporarily and then restart them next year?**

-Answer: No. If you stop life-expectancy-based installment payments, you can’t restart them.
-When you resume installment payments, they must be payments of a fixed dollar amount.

-To clarify, if you stop your life-expectancy-based installment payments in 2020 to avoid withdrawing your 2020 RMD, then you have two options to receive only your RMD amount in 2021:

-1. Do nothing and we will automatically send you your RMD amount as a single withdrawal before its due date.<br>
-**OR**<br>
-2. If you want to receive payments on a quarterly or monthly schedule instead of getting one annual payment, divide your RMD amount by 4 (for a quarterly schedule) or 12 (for a monthly schedule) and use the result as the fixed dollar amount for your future payments.
-Since your RMD changes each year, you will need to adjust your installment payment amount each year by submitting a request through My Account.
+Answer: Yes.
+The FRTIB is permanently changing the rule that prevents you from starting installment payments based on life expectancy if you have previously received installment payments.
+Beginning in January 2021, all TSP participants who are eligible for installment payments may elect to receive installment payments based on life expectancy whether or not they previously started and then stopped installment payments.
+This means that if you are currently receiving life-expectancy-based installment payments, you may now stop them, knowing that you will be able to restart them next year.

 **Q. Are 2020 RMDs just being postponed or are they canceled?
 Will I have to receive two RMDs in 2021?**